siewchon/FullStack/ReadMe.txt

         python tournament_test.py

+11. If you wish to test the function in the tournament.py file one at a time you may comment out all the test functions inside the tournament_test.py file except the particular function that you want to test.

-11. To verify and authenticate the data in the tournament at any given time, please run following sql statements at the psql command tool:
+12. To verify and authenticate the data in the tournament at any given time, please run following sql statements at the psql command tool:

         select * from players;
         select * from matches order by winner desc;